 Tattling.
 Every mother’s dread and every sibling’s weapon.
 But trying to stop a tattletale can walk a fine line between a parenting utopia and your kids never telling you anything again.
 So how do you stop the tattling, make sure they still tell you the important stuff, and (most importantly) save your sanity?

 How Tattling Always Starts

 It almost always starts the same way.
-The kids are playing so well together.
-I feel like I’m finally winning at this mom-ing thing.
-But then, the girls both want the same thing and the yelling starts.
+The kids are playing so well together, you feel like you’re finally winning at this mom-ing thing, but then, your littles want the same thing and the yelling starts.

 I don’t ever jump in.
 Sometimes because I’m hoping an invisibility cloak appears and I can continue folding laundry in peace.
-Sometimes I don’t jump in because I’m hoping they will work it out.
+Sometimes I don’t jump in because I’m hoping they’ll work it out.

 Kids need to learn how to work out problems together and part of that is teaching them the difference between tattling and telling.